The industry’s longest-running research experiment reached a milestone in October, studying the evolution of more than 68,000 generations.

 “Here we show why it probably was not a speciation event… We conclude that the rarity of the LTEE mutant was an artifact of the experimental conditions and not a unique evolutionary event.
 No new genetic information (novel gene function) evolved.”

-Laboratory experiments repeatedly demonstrate how bacteria, while having an incalculable capacity for change, continue as from the beginning.
+Laboratory experiments repeatedly demonstrate how bacteria, despite having an incalculable capacity for change, continue to behave as they have from the beginning.
 Bacteria have not “been one of the great vindications of the theory of evolution,” as touted by the University of Colorado.

-By starting with E. coli and ending with E. coli, Lenski’s laboratory project now has the distinction as the industry’s longest evolution experiment dead-end.
+By starting with E. coli and ending with E. coli, Lenski’s laboratory project now has the distinction of being the industry’s longest evolution experiment dead-end.

 Genesis

-Despite a flood of challenges since the publication of The Origin of Species, the scientific evidence found in nature is increasingly best explainable by the Genesis record written by Moses.
+Despite a flood of challenges since the publication of The Origin of Species, the scientific evidence found in nature is increasingly best explained by the Genesis record written by Moses.

 Louis Pasteur (pictured left), a French chemist and microbiologist who was one of the most important founders of medical microbiology, was driven to today’s increasingly popular conclusion during the Scientific Revolution